mattermost/docs/source/overview/features.rst

 1. **1-1 and group messaging**

-Chat in real-time with individuals and teams.
+Chat in real time with individuals and teams.
 See all your conversations in one place.

 .. image:: ../images/messaging.png

 2. **File sharing**

-Share documents, videos, images, and other rich media, with inline previews.
+Share documents, videos, images and other rich media with inline previews.

 .. image:: ../images/file_sharing.png

-3. **Custom Emojis**
+3. **Custom emojis**

-Express yourself with a full set of emojis, and add your own custom ones.
+Express yourself with a full set of emojis and add your own custom ones.

 .. image:: ../images/custom_emojis.png